Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 2. Fundamental Concept of Political System  ?
 3. 2nd concept.(Risalat ) ?
 4. 3rd concept .
 Islam in divine right(Khilafat)?
 5. concept of Political sys in west ?
+(Cannabis in USA,Right of rule to ppl,Secularism)
+6. Popular soverignity what problem ?(Cannabis)
-6. Compare between Islam and Clerical West rule ?
+7. Compare between Islam and Clerical West rule ?
-7. How to best describe islamic political system ?
+8. How to best describe islamic political system ?
-8. How is islamic system like democracy ?
+9. How is islamic system like democracy ?
    1. No class divison
    2. No divine right to rule
    3. No dictatorship
    4. Rule of Law
    5. Shurah Institution
    6. Ideological state
-   7. Union of Capitalism-communism (zakat)
+   7. Union of Capitalism-communism (zakat,monopolization)
    8. Independent Judiciary
-9. Why is there limited popular soverignity ?
-10. Unique system of Citizenship in islam
+11. Unique system of Citizenship in islam
-11. Structure of government
+12. Structure of government
     1. Executive  (Amir)
         1. Basic qualification of Amir
         2. Obligation of AMir
     2. Legislature (Shura).
 Purpose ,Elect by whom
        1. What should legistions be like ?
-    1. Judicary
+    3. Judicary
        1. Power from Who?
 Answerable to whom ?
        2. Jurisdiction of court ?